This post may contain affiliate links. Please read our disclosure policy.

 - 1 tbsp honey

-- Cover the chicken breasts with plastic wrap and pound with a rolling pin or meat tenderizer until uniformly thick.
+- Tenderize: Cover the chicken breasts with plastic wrap or gallon size resealable plastic bag and pound with a rolling pin or meat tenderizer until uniformly thick.

-- Season both sides of chicken breasts with lemon zest, pepper, and about half of the salt.
+- Season: Cover both sides of chicken breasts with lemon zest, pepper, and about half of the salt.
 Dredge them in flour and shake off any excess flour.

-- Heat the olive oil and 2 tablespoons of butter over medium high heat in a large skillet.
-Pan-fry the chicken pieces, taking care not to over crowd the pan.
+- Cook: Heat the olive oil and 2 tablespoons of butter over medium high heat in a large skillet.
+Ideally the temperature of the oil will be 350°F prior to adding the chicken.
+Pan-fry the chicken breasts, taking care not to overcrowd the pan.

-- Using the pan you cooked the chicken in, add the remaining 4 tablespoons of butter, lemon juice, honey, parsley, and remaining salt.
+- Make sauce: Using the pan you cooked the chicken in over low heat, add the remaining 4 tablespoons of butter, lemon juice, honey, parsley, and remaining salt.
 Scrape and dissolve any brown bits from the bottom of the skillet.
 Let cook for a few minutes until the butter melts and the sauce is fully mixed.
-Taste the sauce and if it's too tart, add small amounts of salt and continue to taste until it's perfect.
+Taste the sauce and if it's too tart, add small amounts of salt and/or honey and continue to taste until it's perfect.

 - I used 1 1/4 pounds chicken for this recipe because this is what I had, but you can easily follow the same recipe and make anywhere from 1-2 pounds of chicken.